Ghassan-top-dev/Falling-Sand/WINDOWS-DOWNLOAD/README.txt

 Falling Sand Simulator incorporating elements of cellular automata by Ghassan Murad Agha "Ghassan-Top-Dev".

-TO-RUN:
+TO-RUN and Download for Windows:

+Clone this folder on your machine.

-Simply double click the main.exe file.
+Double click the main.exe file.

 Controls: